Want to know exactly how hot water recirculating pumps work?

 What's The Bottom Line On Hot Water Recirculation Systems?

 Hot water recirculating pumps are a great way to get almost instant hot water to your showers and sinks.
 In essence, it is a simple water pump that turns on when the water drops to a particular temperature --- usually around 85 degrees.
 Then, the water pump shuts off when the water hits around 95 degrees.

 Hot water recirculation pumps use a special valve with a temperature sensor installed at the farthest sink called a sensor valve.
 The valve opens and closes which turns the pump on.
 You can have additional control over the recirculating pump by using a timer or a switch so it will only turn on when you are home.

-I hope you enjoyed this guide.
+I hope you enjoyed my article.
 If you have any questions or comments, please leave it at the bottom of this article in the comment box.